A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Derived equivalences in two-parameter models

-In this section, we will implement the method broadcast in the introduction and use results from the previous section to study the derived equivalence in concrete examples.
-As a warmup, we first start with an abelian example in section~\ref{example1}, which highlights many of the features of this analysis.
-In sections~\ref{example2}, \ref{example3} and \ref{example4}, we then study three nonabelian examples and analyze the corresponding derived equivalences.
+In this section, we will implement the method outlined in the introduction and use results from the previous section to study the derived equivalence in concrete examples.
+In section \ref{sec:necessarycond}, we first derive a necessary condition for derived equivalence between two phases of a GLSM with $U(1)\times U(1)$ or $U(1) \times U(2)$ gauge groups.
+Then as a warmup, we first start with an abelian example in section~\ref{example1}, which highlights many of the features of this analysis.
+In sections~\ref{example2}, \ref{example3} and \ref{example4}, we then study three non-abelian examples and analyze the corresponding derived equivalences.
+In each example, we will use our results on brane transport to give a description of the functor realizing the derived equivalence.

-\paragraph{Remarks on the notation.} For all the examples considered in this section, we will always use $\hat{X}$ to denote the target space of the geometric phase of the GLSM, while $X_\pm$ as the target space of the Higgs branch, accompanied by a mixed branch $\mathcal{C}_{\pm}$, in a different phase of the same GLSM.
+For all the examples considered in this section, we will always use $\hat{X}$ to denote the target space of the geometric phase of the GLSM, while $X_\pm$ as the target spaces of the Higgs branches, accompanied by mixed branches $\mathcal{C}_{\pm}$, in two different phases of the same GLSM.
+The phase diagram can be schematically presented as in Fig. \ref{phasediagram}.

+The goal is to study the derived equivalence between $X_+$ and $X_-$ by embedding them in different phases of a GLSM for $\hat{X}$.
+One necessary condition for such an equivalence relation is that their Euler characteristics should match, namely,